AdobeDocs/experience-manager-65.en/help/assets/launch.md

 * Adobe Launch integration for Dynamic Media viewers does not work in the AEM author node.
 You cannot see any tracking from a WCM page until it is published.
 * Adobe Launch integration for Dynamic Media viewers is not supported for "pop-up" operation mode, where the viewer URL is obtained using the "URL" button on Asset Details page.
 * Adobe Launch integration cannot be used simultaneously with legacy viewers Analytics integration (by way of the `config2=` parameter).
-* Support for video tracking is limited to core playback tracking only, as described in [Tracking Overview](https://experienceleague.adobe.com/docs/media-analytics/using/sdk-implement/track-av-playback/track-core-overview.html#player-events).
+* Support for video tracking is limited to "core playback" tracking only, as described in [Tracking Overview](https://experienceleague.adobe.com/docs/media-analytics/using/sdk-implement/track-av-playback/track-core-overview.html#player-events).
 In particular, QoS, Ads, Chapter/Segments, or Errors tracking is not supported.
 * Storage Duration configuration for Data Elements is not supported for Data Elements using the *Dynamic Media Viewers* extension.
 Storage Duration must be set to **[!UICONTROL None]**.

 ### Use cases for the integration {#use-cases-for-the-integration}